Risk factors for genocide: Social fragmentation

 Social fragmentation can by five major subcategories; identity-based social divisions, demographic pressures, unequal access to basic goods and services, gender inequalities, and political instability.
-Identity-based social divisions, constitute of differential access to power, wealth, statues, and resources, meaning that certain people have more access to what the need to live than others, or when a state practices hate speech, like RTLMC in Rwanda.
+Identity-based social divisions, constitute of differential access to power, wealth, status, and resources, meaning that certain people have more access to what the need to live than others, or when a state practices hate speech, like RTLMC in Rwanda.
 Demographic pressures can be experienced in a state has a high population density, massive movements of refugees or internal displaced peoples, or a male youth bulge, which means that there is a high male population with nothing really to do.
 Unequal access to basic goods and services, which can be shown by high infant mortality rates, as mothers and children would not be getting the proper care that they needed to grow and be healthy.
 Gender inequalities are shown in rate of violence against women, as these are normally an indicator of how the country views their women, and if it is a low rate they normally see them more as equals.
 Political instability can be revealed by hurtful regime changes, threats of armed conflict, proportions of populations that are armed, and where the country is in the world, and if its neighboring countries have conflict it has been known to spill into the neighboring regions.

 If a nation has one or more of these risk factors it does not mean that they will have a genocide but they are simply additive factors that when put together can be used to help predict and defuse a tense, or dangerous, situation.
 There is no guarantee or formula that allows you to predict the future but instead thing to help us learn from the past to help protect the future.

 UN risk assessment "Framework of Analysis for Atrocity Crimes"

-The United Nations have their list of 14 risk factors for atrocity crimes with multiple indicators for each factor.
-These risk factors include:
+In 2014, led by Special Advisers Adama Dieng and Jennifer Welsh, the United Nations released the Framework of Analysis for Atrocity Crimes, a document that identifies 14 main risk factors for genocide and other atrocity crimes.
+The framework has been used by human rights advocates to highlight genocide risk for vulnerable populations, including the Armenians of Nagorno-Karabakh, Ethiopians, and Palestinians.